-A parent may be cautious about sending a message because they assume the child will want to hear from them frequently.
-They might be worried about not being able to keep up regular communications, or afraid of feeling overwhelmed when/if the child responds.
+A parent may be cautious about sending a message because they assume the child will expect to hear from them frequently.
+They might be worried about not being able to keep up regular communications, or afraid of feeling overwhelmed when and if the child responds.

 Helping the parent to develop a strategy to keep things 'short and simple' can reduce anxiety and remind them that what matters most is keeping the connection going.
-It is also an essential part of the preparation for the more interactive Phone or Message menu item.
+This also provides a good foundation for the more interactive Phone or Message menu item.

 - Clarify the child's name, age, where and with whom they are staying. - Ask the parent what message they would send to their children if they were feeling better.
-What would they want them to hear? - See if they feel up to asking a friend or another family member to pass a message on to the child for them.
-It may be that they don't feel up to talking with anyone today, and that's okay. - You may be asked to help the parent to formulate their message.
+What would they want their child to hear? - Do they feel up to asking a partner, or another family member to pass on a message to the kids from them? - Shape the 'simple brief message' to make it clear that this is a 'substitute' for chatting or texting with the child.
+This may help the parent to see their way through to opening up the connection. - You may need to help the parent formulate their message.
 Invite the parent to think about how their child may be feeling at home or at school, and how the parent can let them know they're wondering about them.

-"Remember how important it will be for Laylah to hear from you and know you are thinking of her.
-It doesn't have to be a big message - just a 'hi, love you', using your special name for her, will mean so much to her".
+"Remember how important it will be for Adrian to hear from you and know you are thinking of him.
+It doesn't have to be a big message - just a 'Hi, Mum asked me to tell you she's sending you a big hug and good luck for the test tomorrow' - will mean so much to him."